-If a restriction is fulfilled in the same accounting period in which the contribution is received, the contribution is reported as increases in net assets without donor restrictions.
+If a restriction is fulfilled in the same accounting period in which the contribution is received, the contribution is reported as an increase in net assets without donor restrictions.

 In-kind contributions are recorded based on their estimated fair value at the date of donation.
-During 2020 and 2019, the Organization received approximately \$57,000 and \$15,000 of in-kind contributions, respectively.
+During 2021 and 2020, the Organization received approximately \$4,500 and \$57,000 of in-kind contributions, respectively.